Annanagar Mudhal Theru: Plot

-Sivaraman, unable to find a good job, joins a colony as a Gorkha identifying himself as Ramsingh.
-Ambika lives in the colony with her daughter.
-Ambika's husband works abroad.
-A police officer (Jai Ganesh) comes to the colony along with his daughter Latha.
+Sivaraman, unable to find a good job, joins a colony as a security guard, identifying himself as Ramsingh.
+Geetha lives in the colony with her daughter.
+Geetha's husband works abroad.
+A police officer Rajagopal comes to the colony along with his daughter Latha.
 Latha is none other than Sivaraman's ex-lover.
-A flashback is shown where Sivaraman and Latha are classmates and in love with each other.
-But Latha breaks up after a misunderstanding.
+A flashback is shown where Sivaraman and Latha are classmates and in love with each other, but Latha breaks up after a misunderstanding.

 Seeing Latha after a long time, Sivaraman gets excited but Latha does not reciprocate.
-Ambika finds the real identity of Sivaraman and treats him with respect while other colony members ill treat him as he is just a security guard.
-The colony members also spreads rumour about Ambika having illegal affair with Sivaraman.
+Geetha finds Sivaraman's real identity and treats him with respect, while other colony members ill-treat him as he is just a security guard.
+The colony members also spreads rumours about Geetha having illegal affair with Sivaraman.
 Anand, a cunning guy lives in the colony and sets an eye on Latha but gets beaten up by Sivaraman.
 Now the colony members turn against Sivaraman.
-But Ambika comes for rescue.
+But Geetha comes to Sivaraman's rescue.
 Latha also understands that Sivaraman is still in love with her and decides to patch up with him.

-Ambika's husband comes from abroad.
-The colony members speak ill about Ambika to Prabhu.
-But Prabhu does not believe those and trusts Ambika.
-It is revealed that Ambika has already informed Prabhu about Sivaraman and Prabhu has also arranged him a job abroad.
+Geetha's husband comes from abroad.
+The colony members speak ill about Geetha to Ramesh.
+But Ramesh does not believe those and trusts Geetha.
+It is revealed that Geetha has already informed Ramesh about Sivaraman, and Ramesh has also arranged him a job abroad.
 The movie ends on a positive note with Sivaraman and Latha uniting.